 Officers shall inspect their BWC equipment at the start of every shift.
-If an officer discovers that the BWC equipment is not fully charged or not functioning, he/she will be responsible for documenting this in CAD, and will ensure that the equipment is submitted to the Computer Support Technician for repair and/or charging.
+If an officer discovers that the BWC equipment is not functioning, he/she will be responsible for documenting this in CAD, and will ensure that the equipment is submitted to the Computer Support Technician for repair.
 Officers will obtain a spare BWC from their sergeant or patrol operations desk officer when their BWC is being repaired or replaced.

-CPAC recommends adding requirement for officer to ensure camera is fully charged prior to shift that the camera won't die during the shift
+CPAC recommends adding instruction for officer to ensure camera is fully charged prior to shift that the camera won't die during the shift